 - resting completely – there's no evidence this helps

-- complementary medicine – there isn't enough evidence that it's helpful for CFS/ME
+- complementary medicine – there is not enough evidence that it's helpful for ME/CFS

-You shouldn't take up vigorous unsupervised exercise such as going to the gym or for a run as this may make your symptoms worse.
+You should not take up vigorous unsupervised exercise such as going to the gym or for a run as this may make your symptoms worse.

 Setbacks or relapses

 A setback or relapse is when your symptoms get worse for a period of time.